ASAKASA

 Probability move + wallet concentration

-Large-trade pressure and top-wallet share are surfaced with the actual market question, not just an opaque score.
+Large-trade pressure and top-wallet share are surfaced with the actual market question, not just an opaque score; markets already settling toward their outcome are screened out.

 Included lenses